Wasm Operation

 1.1.1 Mainnet Hardware Configuration

-Taking AWS as an example, BEVM mainnet recommended configuration should not be lower than:
+Taking AWS as an example, GEB mainnet recommended configuration should not be lower than:

 CPU: 4 cores